Day of the Girl Child 2019

 The recent SAPS Annual Crime Report stated that for the 2017/2018 period 985 children were murdered across the country, 691 were boys and 294 were girls.

 Afrika Tikkun believes that the development of all children equally is of the utmost importance.
 Their internal policies, Cradle to Career 360° model and periphery campaigns are geared toward all Afrika Tikkun’s young people.
 They are advocates of children’s rights as written in the Constitution of South Africa and they exist to meet the basic needs of all young people, including stability, safety and belonging.

 Interventions to help develop young boys cannot be overstated.
 The need for education around patriarchy and how to better channel aggression and anger is crucial.
+Remedies like CBD for kids go a long way in promoting natural ways to reduce the anger and anxiety in children.
 Inclusive policies towards empowerment and equality for all is vital.
 And these activations must be employed in every household, school and community in the country.